solleedev/wordstyle/README.md

 <div align="center">
 <img src="public/text.svg" alt="Wordstyle"/>

-# Hide your writing style
+# Anonymise your writing style

-Wordstyle is a browser extension which uses large language models to rewrite your text
+Wordstyle is a browser extension which uses large language models to rewrite your text.
 </div>

 > [!WARNING]